yashwanthrajadurai/19CS302_Module_1/Ex no_5.md

 ## Program:
 ```
 /*
-Program to write C program to calculate the total marks, average, and percentage of marks obtained in seven subjects.
+Program to calculate the total marks, average, and percentage of marks obtained in seven subjects.
 Developed by:
 RegisterNumber:
 */